ProFatXuanAll/language-model-playground/doc/source/dset/index.rst

     print(sample)

 Dataset may have many versions.
-You can see the supported versions by the :py:attr:`lmp.dset.BaseDset.vers` class attribute.
+You can see the supported versions by the :py:attr:`vers` class attribute.
-Default version is defined as :py:attr:`lmp.dset.BaseDset.df_ver`.
+Default version is defined as class attribute :py:attr:`df_ver`.

 .. code-block:: python